pantheon-systems/documentation/source/_docs/custom-certificates.md

 AAAA record 1:  `2620:12a:8000::X`
 AAAA record 2:  `2620:12a:8001::X`

 **Note:** `AAAA` records are not required, but recommended as a best practice for performance, especially for mobile devices.
-See <a href="/docs/dns/#what-are-aaaa-records-and-do-i-need-them" data-proofer-ignore>Introduction to Domain Name Services</a> for more information.
+See [Introduction to Domain Name Services](/docs/dns/#what-are-aaaa-records-and-do-i-need-them) for more information.

 ## Caveats / Known Issues